 Resection remains the mainstay of curative gastric cancer treatment today.
 For early intramucosal lesions (T1a), endoscopic mucosal resection (EMR) can be performed with excellent outcomes and low morbidity and mortality.
 For deeper T1b lesions, EMR remains controversial as sm3 lesions have reported lymph node disease rates of up to 30%,1 and the general recommendation for these patients is to undergo formal gastrectomy if possible.
 For more advanced tumors, stage II and III, the surgical approach and the extent of resection is dependent on the tumor location and the stage of the tumor.
 Specific operative approaches have been discussed in detail in previous chapters.
 Late stage tumors are not amenable to gastrectomy except for rare palliation needs and are primarily treated with non-curative intent systemic therapies or radiation as preferred modality for specific palliative needs of local tumor-derived symptoms.

 Because of outcomes with historically limited success with resection alone, different treatment modalities have been tested and so far several perioperative treatment options have been shown to improve overall survival in gastric and esophageal cancer.
 Most of these trials compared either postoperative (adjuvant) or preoperative (neoadjuvant) treatment to surgical resection alone; few have combined preoperative and postoperative therapy.
 Some of the well-known landmark trials are summarized in Table 100-1 and are discussed in more detail below.
 However, most of these trials intermixed esophageal and gastric cancers to a different extent.
-Purely gastric cancer trials are rare, and the role of the increasingly frequent adenocarcinoma of the esophagogastric junction remains controversial to the point of some authors even suggesting it ...
+Purely gastric cancer trials are rare, and the role of the increasingly frequent adenocarcinoma of the esophagogastric junction remains controversial to the point of some authors ...